JameelJamous/MySCARAArm/README.md

 The mechanical design for the arm based off of SCARA robotic arms where the Z-axis is a prismatic joint and X and Y axis are based off of revolute joints.

+The rapid development model was made to quickly test, debug, and analyze performance of the written software.

 Navigate:

 `CAD Files` : [Link](CAD%20Files/) - Regarding Mechanical Design and Solidwork Part files